NIST-MNI/minc2-simple/README.md

-## Simplified MINC2 API for C,Python and LUA
+## Simplified MINC2 API for C, Python and LUA
 ### More interfaces to come

 ## Goal
-To provide access to most functionality of MINC2 file format with minimal effort, with consistent interface
+To provide access to most functionality of MINC2 file format with minimal effort, with consistent interface.
+Also provides support for .xfm and .tag files.
+If you want to read minc2 files with python with minimal effort on linux (and Mac), you are at the right place!!

 ## Installing